cyrusimap/cyrus-imapd/docsrc/imap/developer/jmap.rst

     * In :cyrusman:`imapd.conf(5)`, set ``conversations: 1``, ``conversations_db: twoskip``
     * Create a conversations.db for each user: ``ctl_conversationsdb -b -r``

 3. JMAP depends on Xapian.
-This needs to be manually compiled due to extra patches needing to be applied.
+For full support (to gain full word boundary distinctions in CJK languages - Chinese, Japanese and Korean), this needs to be manually compiled due to extra patches needing to be applied.
 Our :ref:`Xapian install guide <imapinstall-xapian>` shows how.

-4. Once installed, the ``jmap`` module must be enabled in :cyrusman:`imapd.conf(5)`: ``httpmodules: caldav jmap tzdist``
+4. Once installed, the ``jmap`` module must be enabled in :cyrusman:`imapd.conf(5)`: ``httpmodules: jmap``

 JMAP client
 ===========